 5) No building regulation approval for extensions and alterations

 Your vendor should have approved documents for any extension or alteration work they have carried out that needed to be compliant with Building Regulations.
-This could range from garden exertions to loft spaces, to buying a house with solar installations It is possible to obtain retrospective building control approval, known as ‘regularisation’.
+This could range from garden exertions to loft spaces, to buying a house with solar installations.
+It is possible to obtain retrospective building control approval, known as ‘regularisation’.
 You may wish to request this from the current owner or renegotiate the price of the property to account for this.

 Are cracks a serious problem in house surveys?

 Home buyers understandably get nervous about any external or internal cracks in the property they want to buy.
 We often get asked about this.
 Not all cracks are serious and a survey will reveal whether they are a major problem.
 The underlying issue causing the cracking will often be identified as part of the HomeBuyer survey.
+However, some cracks may contribute to structural issues in the property, and, if left unaddressed, can result in structural damage.
+It’s best to get them checked out by an expert for further investigation.

 Cracks in house walls – what you need to know